dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 Write most non-ASCII characters as-is, not with entity references.
 For example, write an en dash as `–`, not `&#x2013;`.

-However, you MAY use hexadecimal entity references for:
+However, you may use hexadecimal entity references for:

 - non-space whitespace characters
   (such as [no break space](https://www.compart.com/en/unicode/U+00A0), `&nbsp;`)